Advanced search

 Sudden death has been reported in association with the use of stimulants of the central nervous system at usual doses in children, some of whom had structural cardiac abnormalities or other serious heart problems.

-Misuse and cardiovascular events:
+Misuse and cardiovascular events

-Cerebrovascular disorders:
+Cerebrovascular disorders

 See section 4.3 for cerebrovascular conditions in which methylphenidate treatment is contraindicated.
 Patients with additional risk factors (such as a history of cardiovascular disease, concomitant medications that elevate blood pressure) should be assessed at every visit for neurological signs and symptoms after initiating treatment with methylphenidate.

-Cerebral vasculitis appears to be very rare idiosyncratic reaction to methylphenidate exposure.
+Cerebral vasculitis appears to be a very rare idiosyncratic reaction to methylphenidate exposure.
 There is little evidence to suggest that patients at higher risk can be identified and the initial onset of symptoms may be the first indication of an underlying clinical problem.
 Early diagnosis, based on a high index of suspicion, may allow the prompt withdrawal of methylphenidate and early treatment.
 The diagnosis should therefore be considered in any patient who develops new neurological symptoms that are consistent with cerebral ischemia during methylphenidate therapy.
-These symptoms could include severe headache, numbness, weakness, paralysis, and impairment of coordination, vision, speech, language or memory.
+These symptoms could include severe headache, numbness, weakness, paralysis, and impairment of coordination, vision, speech, language, or memory.

-Treatment with methylphenidate is not contraindicated in patients with hemiplegic cerebral palsy
+Treatment with methylphenidate is not contraindicated in patients with hemiplegic cerebral palsy.

 Psychiatric disorders